CaskAle/iot-workshop/README.md

     ```

   *(use a message and colors of your choice like red, blue, green, etc)*.
 - Send some test *alarm* commands to the Sense HAT LED.
-The *inject* nodes should generate a payload in the format expected by the Raspberry Pi based upon the following table:
+The *inject* nodes should generate a payload in the format expected by the *Sense Hat* node based upon the following table:

   | Name    | Color |
   | ---     | ---   |